Ancient History (MA)

 The Ancient History MA programme has a particularly strong focus on primary sources, offering a wealth of information about ancient Greek and Roman societies.
-You can pursue interests in documentary texts (inscriptions and papyri) and archaeological material (ancient coinage and coin hoards).
+You can pursue interests in documentary texts (inscriptions and papyri) and archaeological material.
 You will not need extensive knowledge of Latin and Greek because you can work with translations.
 Furthermore, you can study the collection of the National Museum of Antiquities and work alongside papyrologists at the Leiden Papyrological Institute.

 Ancient History at Leiden University is an accredited degree programme of History.
 After successful completion of this programme, you will receive a legally accredited master’s degree in History and the title Master of Arts (MA).